-Huawei Technologies Co., China’s biggest telephone equipment maker, said it has no immediate plan for a mobile operating system following a report on the Sohu.com website that it would develop a backup to Google Inc. (GOOG)’s Android.
+Huawei Technologies Co., China’s biggest telephone equipment maker, said it has no immediate plan for a mobile operating system following a report on the Sohu.com website that it would develop a backup to Google Inc. (GOOG:US)’s Android.

 “Huawei will not be launching a proprietary operating system in the foreseeable future,” Scott Sykes, a spokesman for Shenzhen-based Huawei, said in an e-mail today.
 “Our innovation strategy is governed by our commitment to open collaborations.”